jaclu/tmux-mullvad/README.md

 ## Items to tweak

-To make this more responsive, I cache the mullvad status for 5 seconds, this can be found in scripts/helpers.sh
+To make this more responsive, I cache the mullvad status for 5 seconds, even if you show updates less common this wil still help, since there will be multiple status checks each time mullvad status is displayed.
+This can be found in scripts/helpers.sh

 Item one to tweak is the cache timeout, at the top of the file max_cache_time is set